brainhack-school2023/subramani_Romy_project/README.md

 ## Study 2
 `7_Segregation.py` : Interactions between a given Yeo-Krienen network vs the rest of the network using a Graph Theory measure.
 Subsequent analysis on the interaction during certain segments of the video

+Data are provided to be able to reproduce the results.
+Head on to the OSF link provided, download the source and generated data, and run these scripts.